Putting Together Your Down Payment

 - Carry-Back loans

-We a seller carries back a second mortgage, the you borrow part of the seller's home equity..
-The buyer finances the highest percentage of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
-Usually you will pay a somewhat higher rate with the loan from the seller.
+With a carry-back mortgage, the you borrow part of the seller's home equity..
+The buyer funds the majority of the purchase price through a traditional mortgage program and borrows the remaining funds from the seller.
+Typically you will pay a slightly higher rate on the loan from the seller.

-The feeling of accomplishment will be the same, no matter how you manage to put together your down payment.
-Your new home will be your reward!
+The feeling of accomplishment will be the same, no matter how you manage to pull together the down payment.
+Your brand new home will be worth it!